UIUC-ECE374B/su25/_policies/grading.md

     </tr>
 </table>

 These are the minimum grades that you can achieve in this course using the raw final grade (which includes the flat curve for each exam).
 Now here is the thing, no one use the standard cutoff calculation. **All professors grade relatively**.
 Yes, even the ones that say they don't.
-Those professors that say they have a firm, preset grading cutoff are usually older and have banks of questions that they have tested over the course of decades so they know the performance distribution of any particular question ahead of time.
+Those professors that say they have a firm, preset grading cutoff are usually older and have banks of questions that they have tested over the course of decades, so they know the performance distribution of any particular question ahead of time.

-I can't do this since I try to constantly find and develop new problems so I'm never really sure how hard the students will find these new problems.
+I can't do this since I try to constantly find and develop new problems and hence, I'm never really sure how hard the students will find these new problems.
 So while I won't give anyone a grade less than the distribution above dictates, I will use an additional relative grading scheme layer where the cutoffs are determined such that the percentage of students getting each letter grades is approximately:

 <table id="customers">
     <tr>